Two More Won't be Back Next Season

+Turner played in every game this season, all on special teams with the exception of games against Georgia Southern and Arkansas-Pine Bluff where he had opportunities in the defensive backfield.

+Turner's departure officially frees up the scholarship needed to officially sign 4-star Belleville, Michigan safety Myles Rowser in February.

-There are two more players that won't be returning to Arkansas next season.
+There are two more players who won't be returning to Arkansas next season.

 Cornerback Montaric Brown and running back Trelon Smith made announcements on social media they won't be coming back after the Razorbacks' 24-10 win over Penn State in the Outback Bowl on Saturday.

-Note: UPDATE: Razorbacks Now in Transfer Portal at 11 but That Can Change